Why did Gartner retire the identity governance and administration (IGA) Magic Quadrant report?

 We can think of a few reasons why Gartner may choose to hold on making a statement.
-First, the coronavirus outbreak continues to take up a lot of the national and global attention; releasing a statement now would probably see it buried in the flood of other conversations.
+First, the coronavirus outbreak continues to take up a lot of national and global attention; releasing a statement now would probably see it buried in the flood of other conversations.

 Second, Gartner may want to wait until they release a 2020 IGA Market Guide before they speak to why they chose to retire the IGA Magic Quadrant.

 Third, they may also wait until the release of the Access Management Magic Quadrant before they make any official announcement.
 Gartner chose to fold its previous IDaaS Magic Quadrant into its Access Management MQ report and may do so for IGA as well.

 We will continue to report on this as news develops.

 Will They Ever Update or Revive the IGA Magic Quadrant?

 Probably not anytime in the near future.
 After that, it’s beyond our ability to speculate.

 Will Gartner Release a Market Guide for IGA?

 Probably.
 Market Guides allow Gartner to discuss and explore more mature markets, and they have precedent to do so here.